Introduction to {epicrop}

 Predict bacterial blight

-family of functions work in exactly the
+All of the helper family of functions work in exactly the same

-that falls within the weather data provided, and they will return a data
+falls within the weather data provided, and they will return a data

 frame of disease intensity over the season and other values associated

 with the model.
-See the help file for SEIR()
+See the help file for seir()

 for more on